This article explains the three (3) critical technical file and 510k submission differences: 1) risk, 2) CER, and 3)

 The most common problem with the clinical evaluation reports (CERs) is that the manufacturer did not use a pre-approved protocol for the literature search.
 Other common issues include an absence of documented qualifications for the person performing the clinical evaluation and failure to include a copy of the articles reviewed in the clinical evaluation report (CER).
 These requirements are outlined in MEDDEV 2.7/1, but the amount of work required to perform a clinical evaluation that meets these requirements can take 80 hours to complete.

 If you are looking for a procedure and literature search protocol for preparing a clinical evaluation report (CER), please click here.
 You might also be interested in my previous blog about preparing a clinical evaluation report (CER).

 Post-Market Surveillance (PMS) & Post-Market Clinical Follow-up (PMCF) Studies for technical file and 510k submission

 Post-market clinical follow-up (PMCF) is only required for the highest risk devices by the FDA.
 For CE Marking, however, all product families are required to have evidence of post-market clinical follow-up (PMCF) studies or a justification for why post-market clinical follow-up (PMCF) is not required.
-The biggest mistake I see is that manufacturers refer to their post-market surveillance (PMS) procedure as the post-market surveillance (PMS) plan for their product family, and they say that they do not need to perform post-market clinical follow-up (PMCF) study because the device is substantially equivalent to several other devices on the market.
+The biggest mistake I see is that manufacturers refer to their post-market surveillance (PMS) procedure as the post-market surveillance (PMS) plan for their product family, and they say that they do not need to perform a post-market clinical follow-up (PMCF) study because the device is substantially equivalent to several other devices on the market.